ANN Search Filtering

 Sorting Behavior¶

-for sorting, which provides NaN-resistant sorting behavior.
+The BruteForceIndex now uses total_cmp for sorting, which provides NaN-resistant sorting behavior.
 This change ensures that any NaN values in the data are handled consistently, preventing potential issues with partial comparisons.

 Benchmarking Indices¶

-.
+The library now includes a benchmarking function to evaluate the performance of different index types, specifically PyHnswIndex and AnnIndex.
 This function measures the average, maximum, and minimum query times, providing insights into the efficiency of each index type.

 Example: Benchmarking Script¶